 - Approving the appointment of State Officials referred to in Article 88 of the Constitution;

-- Supervising the application of the principles referred to in Articles 9 and 54 of the Constitution.
+- Supervising the application of the fundamental principles referred to in Articles 10 and the previsions of article 56 & 57 of the Constitution.

 To accomplish its mandate, the Senate has set up the following structures:

 A great amount of the Senate activity is conducted in Committees and adopted in Plenary Sessions